Data-driven guessing and gluing of unstable periodic orbits: Introduction

 Physically relevant nonlinear dissipative chaotic PDEs, including model equations and the full Navier-Stokes equations, are usually formulated in 1-3 spatial dimensions, but their solution space is a formally infinite-dimensional function space.
 The spatial and temporal dimensions are typically discretized with many points, yielding a high-dimensional set of coupled ODEs.
 The identification of UPOs of the Navier-Stokes equations \cite{Kawahara2001} suggests that a similar dynamical systems approach as in ODEs can be applied to PDEs, with spatiotemporal chaos being viewed as a chaotic walk between invariant solutions, such as equilibria, UPOs and invariant tori \cite{Parker2022a, Parker2023a, Lan2006NewtonsTori}.
 However, for 3D fluid flows, only very few UPOs have been identified due to the difficulties in computing them efficiently.
 Specifically, an envisioned hierarchical organization of UPOs has not been directly and conclusively demonstrated thus far.

-Much research has been conducted on the identification of UPOs, which is usually done in two steps: first by defining an adequate guess for a UPO and secondly by converging this guess to a solution of the system.
+Invariant solutions have contributed to the understanding of flow physics \cite{KawaharaAnnualRev}, such as self-sustaining near-wall coherent structures \cite{Kawahara2001, Waleffe2001, Waleffe2003}, the self-organizing oblique stripe patterns in plane Couette flow \cite{Reetz2019}, or recovering turbulence statistics \cite{Kawahara2001,VANVEEN2006}.
+Moreover, invariant solutions have been observed in experimental settings \cite{Hof2004, GrigorievPRL2017}, and as a result, much research has been conducted on the identification of such invariant solutions.
+In particular, for UPOs, this is usually done in two steps: first by defining an adequate guess for a UPO and secondly by converging this guess to a solution of the system.
 The obvious and most common methods for finding UPOs are Newton shooting methods \cite{Viswanath2007, Viswanath2009, Cvitanovic2010, Chandler2013}.
 Here, the initial guess for the UPO is represented by a point in state space, namely the initial condition, and a period $T$.
 These two are then varied until the time-integrated trajectory closes in on itself.
 Typically, the optimization step is solved with a Newton algorithm.
 However, the exponential error amplification encountered when time-integrating a chaotic dynamical system leads to convergence issues, particularly when searching for long UPOs.
+Multi-shooting methods \cite{sanchez2009, BudanurShort2017, sajjadthesis} attempt to control the exponential error amplification by dividing the integration interval into smaller sub-intervals, however they still rely on time-integrating a chaotic system and as a consequence do not have very robust convergence properties.

 More recently, loop convergence algorithms \cite{Lan2004} and their matrix-free variations \cite{Azimi2022, Parker2022} have shown to be effective in finding UPOs \cite{Cvitanovic2010a, Lasagna2017}.
 The guess is now a space-time field that is already periodic (a loop) with time $T$ but it does not satisfy the flow equations.
 The matrix-free variational methods from \cite{Azimi2022, Parker2022} deform the loop until its tangent vectors align everywhere with the flow vectors prescribed by the equations.
 This removes the time-integration aspect and consequently the challenges associated with an exponential error amplification characteristic of chaotic systems.